Skip to main content

 • one current model

-• coarse capabilities exposed to the daemon, such as multimodal input, native web search, image generation, and image editing
+• versioned capabilities exposed to the daemon, such as multimodal input, native web search, image generation, image editing, audio generation, and transcription

 This distinction still matters because one daemon can expose multiple named routes that share the same driver.
 For example, a route named research can use the openrouter driver without being the same route as openrouter.
 Kheish currently supports these first-class drivers: